guneysus/NanoDbProfiler/README.md

 ## Usage

 - Toolbar will inject itself any html page.

+## Warnings & Disclaimers
+- DO NOT USE ON PRODUCTION SYSTEMS!
+- This project is in very early stage,
-- This project started with EF Core 8.x, it did not tested over old EF Core versions.
+- Started with EF Core 8.x, it did not tested over old EF Core versions
+- There is no benchmark about profiler overhead

 ### Plain Text Query Dashboard